theryan722/XDev-Studio/README.md

 # XDev Studio
 XDev Studio is a text editor I have been working on for several years, only published to Github very recently.
-The editor component is is built off a customized [ScintillaNET](https://github.com/jacobslusser/ScintillaNET) control.
+Powered by a custom editor which is built off a customized [ScintillaNET](https://github.com/jacobslusser/ScintillaNET) control.

 #Current Version
 [2.1](https://github.com/theryan722/XDev-Studio/releases)